nuhaminae/Customer-Experience-Analytics-for-Fintech-Apps/README.md

 ## Usage

 1. **Place your data** in the `data/` folder, ensuring paths in notebooks match your data files.
-2. **Run notebooks** sequentially to perform web scrapping and then analysis.
+2. **Run notebooks** sequentially, perform web scrapping and then analysis.
 3. **Interpret outputs** to inform product improvements and customer support strategies.

 ---